 WHAS 11 recently reported on a fatal traffic accident in the Louisville area, suffered after a driver struck a tree.
 The woman driver was not wearing a seatbelt and was pronounced dead at the scene.
 Police were investigating whether or not speed and alcohol played a part.
-You can read the article and watch the report, here.

 Although the woman was driving an older model Volvo without airbags, there is nothing to suggest that the accident would have been fatal had she been wearing her seatbelt.
 According to the National Highway Transportation Safety Administration (NHTSA), lap-shoulder belt systems reduce the risk of fatality and serious injury by 50 percent when used by drivers and front-seat passengers.